Feeding young children can be a perplexing process, particularly when you're new to parenting.

 "If your child is growing and developing in a way that satisfies his doctor, and he is healthy and energetic, then his intake is adequate," Kleinman says.

 After age 1, most children don't need infant formula for good nutrition, but you may continue to breastfeed for as long as you and your baby want.
-Now's the time for baby to give up the bottle, if he hasn't already.
+Now's the time for baby to give up the bottle, if they haven't already.
 Children can have full-fat cow's milk or fortified soy beverages to drink from a sippy cup.

 Toddlers tend to be erratic eaters.
 Growth spurts, painful teething, and illnesses all contribute to their fickleness about food.
 So does a general fascination with their surroundings and with their newfound physical prowess.
 Many times, toddlers are more interested in pulling themselves to a standing position or learning a new word than with eating.
 One thing's for sure: toddlers eat when they are hungry.